kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 ## Background

-In the world of data modeling, the Kimball Data Model features a fact table linked to several dimension tables.
+In the world of data modeling, the Kimball Data Model features a **fact** table linked to several **dimension** tables.
 Records in a fact table describe an event, or something that happened.
-Rows may represent a transaction on Amazon or someone checking into the hospital.
+Rows may represent a transaction on amazon.com or someone checking into the hospital.

 Here's a sample fact table of encounters at St. Mungo's Hospital for Magical Maladies and Injuries: